dayal-chandra/dayal-chandra/README.md

 ## 🧑‍💻 About Me

 Passionate web developer exploring full-stack development and building community-driven solutions.
-Currently diving deeper into React and Node.js.
+Currently diving deeper into Next.js and TypeScript.

 ## 🚀 What I'm Working On